Conformal Prediction and MLLM aided Uncertainty Quantification in Scene Graph Generation: Introduction

-While there have been works to incorporate uncertainty minimization in SGG for performance improvement~\cite{yang2021probabilistic}, these approaches are designed specifically for their proposed model architectures.
-In contrast, this paper focuses on a \emph{post-hoc} distribution-free and model-agnostic uncertainty quantification (UQ) method with formal statistical coverage guarantees.
-More specifically, we employ \emph{Conformal Prediction} (CP)~\cite{h.papadopoulos2007, angelopoulos2023gentle, g.shafer2008, v.vovk2005,timans2024adaptive} to design a model agnostic UQ framework for state-of-the-art SGG models and provide prediction sets of an image's scene graph.
-The prediction sets constructed via a CP framework aim to \emph{provably contain the true ground-truth class with a desired probability}~\cite{angelopoulos2021uncertainty}.
-This provides a method to model the inherent predictive uncertainty of an underlying pre-trained SGG model, with safety assurances \cite{timans2024adaptive}.
-We refer to this form of SGG as \emph{Conformal SGG}.
-Fig \ref{fig:intro} distinguishes conformal SGG from standard SGG.
+While there have been works to incorporate uncertainty quantification (UQ) in SGG for performance improvement~\cite{yang2021probabilistic}, these approaches are designed specifically for their proposed model architectures.
+In contrast, this paper focuses on a \emph{post-hoc} distribution-free and model-agnostic UQ method with formal statistical coverage guarantees.
+Specifically, we employ \emph{Conformal Prediction} (CP)~\cite{h.papadopoulos2007, angelopoulos2023gentle, v.vovk2005,timans2024adaptive} to design a model agnostic UQ framework for state-of-the-art SGG models and provide prediction sets of an image's scene graph.
+The prediction sets constructed via CP aim to \emph{provably contain the true ground-truth class with a desired probability}~\cite{angelopoulos2021uncertainty}.
+This enables modeling of the inherent predictive uncertainty of an underlying pre-trained SGG model, with safety assurances \cite{timans2024adaptive}.
+We refer to this form of SGG as \emph{Conformal SGG}, and its distinction with standard SGG is shown in Fig \ref{fig:intro}.